govwiki/process_ixbrl/README.md

 `Arelle` is a Git submodule.
 A regular `git clone` is not enough to retrieve the submodule files.
 Use `git clone --recurse-submodules` instead.

+# Docker

+You need to make sure that Git submodules were downloaded before running `docker compose up`.

 ## Ubuntu Server Setup Commands
 ### To setup the ubuntu server execute the below commands
     sudo apt-get upgrade